pea-nut-z/sneakers-image-classification/readme.md

 ### Tests

 The test coverage is 95.68%.
 Uncovered lines are edge cases to cover any cases that I cannot think of.
 That is why I am not sure how I can trigger those cases in tests.
-To see summary of coverage navigate to coverage folder then index.html or run "npm run coverage" in CLI.
+To see summary of coverage go to coverage folder then index.html.

 ### Image recognition tools used